theNamek/Trustworthy-Text2SQL/README.md

 # Uncovering and Categorizing Social Biases in Text-to-SQL

-Code and data for the ACL 2023 paper: Uncovering and Categorizing Social Biases in Text-to-SQL (https://aclanthology.org/2023.acl-long.759.pdf).
+Data (BiaSpider) for the ACL 2023 paper: Uncovering and Categorizing Social Biases in Text-to-SQL (https://aclanthology.org/2023.acl-long.759.pdf).

 ## Citation
 ```bibtex